jiiinal/University-TAs-Management-System/README.md

   <br>
  # Project Functionalities: <br/>
 Co-ordinator Functionalities:  <br/>
-* Co-ordinator is able to login & logout of system. <br/>
+* Co-ordinator can login & logout of system. <br/>
-* Co-ordinator is able to add/update/remove faculty and TAs. <br/>
+* Co-ordinator can add/update/remove faculty and TAs. <br/>
-* Co-ordinator is able to add/update/remove Courses and students. <br/>
+* Co-ordinator can add/update/remove Courses and students. <br/>
-* Co-ordinator is able to set the upper threshold number of TAs that any course can have. <br/>
+* Co-ordinator can set the upper threshold number of TAs that any course can have. <br/>
-* Co-ordinator is able to assign TAs and also based on preference of professors. <br/>
+* Co-ordinator can assign TAs and also based on preference of professors. <br/>
-* Co-ordinator is able to update the list of TAs given to any faculty. <br/>
+* Co-ordinator can update the list of TAs given to any faculty. <br/>
-* Co-ordinator is able to send a message to TA and faculty that all the processes are completed.
+* Co-ordinator can send a message to TA and faculty that all the processes are completed.

 Faculty Functionalities: <br/>
 * Faculty can register themselves on the system. <br/>